Welcome to The Course, London

 Business Excellence Awards

-We are proud to be the winner of the 2016 Business Excellence Awards for Innovation in Adult Learning.
+We are proud to be the winner of the 2016 and 2017 Business Excellence Awards for Innovation in Adult Learning.

 As someone who is interested in art history and the visual arts, you’ll find our range of lectures and courses exciting, stimulating and enriching.